drykit-go/testx/check/README.md

 by `check`, such as `float32` or `complex128`.
 You may also want custom checkers for your own local types, like `User`.

-Luckily, because _checkers_ are interfaces, nothing prevents you from creating them.
+Fortunately, because _checkers_ are interfaces, it is easy to implement a custom checker for any type.

 In practice, any type that implements `func Pass(got Type) bool` and `Explainer` interface is recognized as a valid checker and can be used for `testx` runners via `checkconv.Cast`.